Rural and Northern Immigration Pilot (RNIP)

 I am interested in migrating to Thunder Bay through the RNIP.
 Can Thunder Bay CEDC help me find a job?

 Unfortunately, we do not provide job matching services at this time.
 Candidates must apply for jobs directly with employers.

 Which employers are designated to offer jobs under the RNIP?

-Job postings with approved employers are posted on our Employment page.
+We do not post a list of all eligible employers.
+Job postings with employers that are actively recruiting through the RNIP are posted on our Employment page.
 Candidates must apply for jobs directly with the employers.

 I am a refugee claimant.
 Am I eligible to apply for permanent residency through the Rural and Northern Immigration Pilot?